archiewood/wedding-website/README.md

 # Markdown Wedding Website

 A simple website I made for our wedding.
-Open source.

 This uses [Jekyll](http://jekyllrb.com/) which is a Ruby package for turning documents written in Markdown into websites, and [Alembic](https://alembic.darn.es/) which is a Jekyll theme.